wssranjula/Financial-Advisor-Agent/README.md

 ### Human-in-the-Loop

 `deepagents` supports human-in-the-loop approval for tool execution.
-You can configure specific tools to require human approval before execution using the `tool_configs` parameter, which maps tool names to a `HumanInTheLoopConfig`.
+You can configure specific tools to require human approval before execution using the `interrupt_on` parameter, which maps tool names to a `HumanInTheLoopConfig`.

 `HumanInTheLoopConfig` is how you specify what type of human in the loop patterns are supported.
 It is a dictionary with four specific keys: